 Chief Architect strives to make our documentation as helpful as possible for all of our customers.
-Please send any questions, comments, or feedback to documentation@chiefarchitect.com.
+Please send any suggestions to documentation@chiefarchitect.com.

 About Chief Architect

 Select Help> About Chief Architect

 Viewer in Windows® or Chief Architect>

 About Chief Architect in Mac OS X® to view the program's version number and its release date.